sunny/actor/README.md

 end
 ```

-This creates a `call` method where each actor will be called with the same
+This creates a `call` method where each actor will be called, taking their
-context.
-Therefore, outputs from one actor can be used as inputs for the next,
+arguments from the previous actor's result.
+In fact, every actor along shares
-and each actor along the way can help shape the final context you application
+the same result instance to help shape the final result your application needs.
-needs.

 ### Rollback